MattFloyd/luxe-log/README.md

 Notes:

-Will replace `console.info`, `console.debug`, `console.warn`, and `console.error`. `console.log` will remain untouched and can still be used for one-off logging statements.

 If you need to log an object so that it still expands in the console, but can add to the `logHistory` object, you can use `console.logObj`

-To set the limit for log history, set `logLimit`.
+To set the limit for log history, use `setLogLimit`.
 Default is 200.